premchada/Project-Software-Tester/README.md

 # Project-Software-Tester

-## what did I learn from this online course
+## what did I learn from this online course by Future Skill

 I learn a lot of stuff related to software tester skills.
 This course